 Cook protein-dense ingredient (tofu, tempeh, fake meat…) first and reserve.
 Sauté onion, garlic, ginger and vegetables one at a time on medium heat.
 Add seasonings and sauce and bring to boil, lower heat and reduce liquid a bit.
 Add reserved ingredient, reheat throughout and serve over rice, noodles, etc.

 Sauté onions, garlic, seasonings, vegetables one at a time.
 Deglaze with apple cider vinegar, balsamic, white wine or lemon juice, then add lots of broth or water in a pinch.
 Add extra protein (beans, lentils, diced fake meat…) and/or grains (rice, orzo, broken-up lasagna or spaghetti, quinoa…) and cook until everything is done.
 Add dark leafy greens in small pieces if available and let wilt.
 For creamy soup, cook vegetables in broth then blend before adding extra proteins or grains.
-Read more on making soup tasty.
+Read more in my how to make vegan soup tutorial and boost your skills by learning how to make soup extra tasty.

 Rediscover what pizza should really taste like and make vegan pizza at home!
 Also a great way to use leftovers.